-- The student must complete missed assignments during the suspension and turn them in to the teacher by the time the student returns to school. - The student will be given at least partial credit for properly completed assignments and will receive a grade for any made-up tests.
+- □ The student must complete missed assignments during the suspension and turn them in to the teacher by the time the student returns to school. - □ The student will be given full credit for properly completed assignments and will receive a grade for any made-up tests.